Audi Engine Coolant Warning Light

 What is Audi Engine Coolant Warning Light?

 If your Audi has the engine coolant warning light, it means that the engine coolant is low and needs to be replaced.
 The warning light will come on when the coolant level falls below a certain point.
-If you don’t replace the coolant soon, the engine may not start or run properly.
+The engine may not start or run correctly if you don't replace the coolant soon.

 How to Fix Audi Engine Coolant Warning Light?